 How to Check the Font Size & Face on a Website

 With literally millions of fonts out there, finding that perfect one can take longer than it should.
-When you do spot a good one, you need to find out what it is right there and then, otherwise you could lose it for good.
-If it is a particularly good one, you can use it on your own website, as an Office font or within Windows depending on the type of font it is.
+When you do spot a good one, you need to find out what it is right there and then; otherwise, you could lose it for good.
+If it is a particularly good one, you can use it on your own website, like an Office font, or within Windows, depending on the type of font it is.
 Just make sure to keep in mind that some fonts have been copyrighted and aren’t available for public use.

 Checking the Font Type and Size on a Website

-There are a few ways to check the font type and size on any website.
-The easiest method uses the browser itself, while others use third party tools to identify page assets.
-I’ll cover both types.
+There are a few ways to check the font type and size of any website.
+The easiest method uses the browser itself, while others use third-party tools to identify page assets.
+Below, we’ll cover both types.
 First, we’ll focus on the built-in browser method.

 Third Party Tools to Identify Font Type and Size

-There are a few third party add-ons that work either as plugins or as bookmarklets and can identify font types.
+A few third-party add-ons work either as plugins or as bookmarklets and can identify font types.
 They work with most browsers, including Safari, so you should find something you can work with without much trouble.

 - Locate the font you’d like to investigate.
 Take a screenshot of a sample (CMD + Shift+ 4 on a Mac or Windows key + Shift + S on a PC).
 Then, head to the WhatFont website.

 - Click to upload the screenshot from your computer or drag the screenshot and drop it in the box.

 - Select a sample of the font.
 Then, click the blue arrow icon.